alttch/eva3/doc/uc/uc_api.rst

 * **i** item id
 * **g** item group (either id or group must be specified)

-Returns result="OK if the item/group is deleted, or result="ERROR", if error occurred.
+Returns result="OK" if the item/group is deleted, or result="ERROR", if error occurred.

 Item configuration may be immediately deleted from the disk, if there is